A Travel Guide To Alicante

 Explanada de Espana

-Similar to La Rambla in Barcelona, Explanada de Espana is a walkway along the harbour that has everything including bars, restaurants, shops and street performers.
+Similar to La Rambla in Barcelona, Explanada de Espana is a walkway located by the Alicante harbour , here you will find numerous local bars, restaurants, shops and street performers.

 There are plenty of festivals in Alicante and celebrations all year round which can make your fun and exciting